How does maturation impact whisky flavour?

 Wine

-The wine industry is another one which in recent years has found a natural partnership with Scotch whisky, with more and more distillers making use of wine barriques (mostly made using French oak) to add some refined tasting notes to their bottlings.
+The wine industry is another one which, in recent years, has found a natural partnership with Scotch whisky, with more and more distillers using wine barriques (mostly made using French oak) to add some refined tasting notes to their bottlings.

-As the range of wine types and styles available is extremely wide, there are a lot of different variables in the flavours that they impart on whisky.
-However, we can broadly differentiate between red wines like Barolo or Bordeaux, which give out bolder flavours like red fruits and berry, plum and tannins, whereas white wines like Sauternes or Chardonnay normally bring in a light, zesty sweetness and tropical fruits with some grassy hints and brighter colours.
+As the range of wine types and styles available is extensive, there are a lot of different variables in the flavours that they impart on whisky.
+However, we can broadly differentiate between red wines like Barolo or Bordeaux, which give out bolder flavours like red fruits, berries, plums and tannins.
+In contrast, white wines like Sauternes or Chardonnay typically bring in a light, zesty sweetness and tropical fruits with grassy hints and brighter colours.

 Sweet wines like Muscat can instead bring more syrupy and spicier notes.